 Unplug from society’s messages about women’s bodies

 Heeding this advice -- to spend your valuable time appreciating your body -- will require you to UNPLUG from some of society’s messages about what you should look like.
-That sounds easy, but it is hard to actually UNPLUG and refuse to receive signals that society or your zip code send your way about what women should look like.
+That sounds easy, but it is hard to actually UNPLUG and refuse to receive signals that Kardashian Culture sends your way about what women should look like.
 In my workshops we identify specifically which signals you are receiving from which you will need to unplug.
 It is different for everyone.

-A new documentary on body image, EMBRACE, speaks directly about UNPLUGGING.
+A documentary on body image, EMBRACE, speaks directly about unplugging.
 In the movie Taryn Brumfitt, the filmmaker, was dealing with the struggle of accepting her rounder body after having 3 kids.
-Her first plan to deal with post-baby body was to lock herself in food prison and work out like a crazy woman.
+Her first plan to deal with post-baby body was to eat nothing and work out like a fiend.
 After four months she entered a muscled-women’s body competition in a very teenie bikini!
 This is her in the picture.

 Reaching the end of someone else's rainbow . . .